KenN7/kenn7.github.io/content/AIproject/project.md

 You can use any programming language, any existing dataset you can find online, any pre-trained machine learning model (do not forget to cite your sources).

-Training (or re-training) your own model for any part of the project will be appreciated.
+There should be a machine learning model trained by you in one part of the project.

 # Evaluation